Chu Anping: Disappearance

-In 1966 at the start of the Cultural Revolution, Chu was persecuted, then soon went missing.
-His whereabouts were unknown and it was believed that he was either beaten to death by Red Guards or committed suicide.
 In 2015, a funeral was finally held for Chu in his home county, Yixing.
 Photographs and a book were placed in an urn and buried in a symbolic grave by his three sons.
-State-run media said it was not a moment to re-evaluate the past, and his son Chu Wanghua said “Today is not a sad day.
-Today is a day of commemoration and remembrance.”
+State-run media said it was not a moment to re-evaluate the past, and his son Chu Wanghua said "Today is not a sad day.
+Today is a day of commemoration and remembrance."

+Publications

+For a partial list, see Bianco (2017).